dniminenn/erc20-indexer/README.md

 ## Running regularly

 The airdrop tool is designed to be run regularly, for example by creating a systemd service.
+Running `airdrop.py` will update the indexes, perform the snapshot and run the airdrop.
+Failed transactions are saved into a log file and are retried on the next run.

 #### Example systemd service file: